raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-When the **Main Panda** reaches the edge of the stage, program the next backdrop to appear
+When the **Main Panda** reaches the edge of the stage, program the next backdrop to appear.

 --- task ---